Dokkedal/dcm2reg/docs/source/background.rst

 Registration
 ============

+..
     * Rigid

+When only one type of scan is used for a deep learning model, simply converting e.g. the CT-scan to NIfTI is sufficient preprocessing.
+However, when introducing several types of scans simultaneously, one must ensure the scans all contain the exact same organs in the exact same areas.
+E.g. when using both CT-scans and MR-scans as input to the neural network, the MR-scan must be manipulated so that e.g. the mandible is located across the exact same voxels as in the CT-scan.
+It is typically easier to manipulate the MR-scan, since any delineations are typically created based on the CT-scan and would thus also need to be manipulated.

+To ensure the above equivalence, a procedure known as *registration* must be performed, along with cropping the images in case one scan covers more of the body than the other.
+Registration is done in two types, whereof the first is called *rigid registration*.
+This essentially amounts to rotating and translating the entire MR-scan to fit the CT-scan as well as possible.
+It can occasionally be difficult to perform sufficient registration using only the rigid method, e.g. if the patient's jaw was opened a bit more during the MR-scan than in the CT-scan.

+..
     * Deformable

+The other type of registration, *deformable registration*, solves exactly this problem.
+In deformable registration, individual voxel values may be displaced within constraints with respect to the rest of the image, i.e. in the previous example the lower jaw may be "moved up" to better fit the closed jaw of the CT-scan.
+This procedure requires a certain level of constraint, since otherwise voxels would be moved erratically.
+In turn, this means deformable registration should be preceded by rigid registration, so that only small voxel adjustments are necessary.

-Evaluation - Busch
+Evaluation
 ============

+..
     * Metrics

-When you have done a lot of preprocessing with the data, you want to make sure that the data is as you expect.
-One possible way is to manually check all of the data that has been processed.
+After having performed registration, it remains to check that the registrations were performed well.
+One possible way is to manually check all of the data that has been processed, i.e. visualise the images and look for poor registrations.
 Often this is time consuming, and sometimes the human eye is not as good at spotting irregularities as computers might be.
-Therefore, a 'metric' is often used.
-Metrics often gives one or two values as describes how good or how accurate the data has been preprocessed.
-In our case the 'accuracy' is how similar our CT and MR 3D-image is.
-We have chosen the 'MutualInformation' as our validation metric.
-This metric focuses on the structure similarities and uses among other things voxel color values for this.
+Therefore, a *metric* is often used.
+Metrics measure how well a process was performed, i.e. they often give one or two values that describe how accurately the data was preprocessed.
+In the case of registration the "accuracy" is how similar the CT- and MR-images are.
+Several metrics that measure this kind of 3D-image similarity exist,
+including:

+* Correlation coefficient, measuring the correlation between voxel values at identical positions of the two images.
+* Dice coefficient (also known as the Sørensen-Dice coefficient), measuring the quotient between overlapping volume and total volume.
+* Mutual Information, measuring how well a voxel value from one image can be predicted from the same voxel's value in another image.

+..
     * Cropping - relevant in proportion to Metrics

+Many 3D-image similarity metrics, including the above, suffer from an issue wherein "background" (in this case, air) voxels contribute to false accuracy.
+This issue can be partially remedied by cropping the image to include as little air as possible.
-Because 'mutual information' uses structural similarities and voxel color values, we need to crop the image to all the air gets erased, because air has the same picture color value and thus were result in a lot of false accuracy.
-In addition to that we also require the images to have the same size, since we can't compare 'something' with 'nothing'.
+In addition to that they also require the images to have the same size, since "something" cannot be compared with "nothing".
+..
     Lastly, we also need all the slices in the 3D-image to be comparable, which means that the drawing architecture should be clean and without noise